junxit/us-congress-code/title-16/chapter-58/sec-3839bb.md

 ### References in Text

 The Agricultural Adjustment Act, referred to in subsec. (d)(3)(E), is title I of act May 12, 1933, ch.
 25, 48 Stat.
-31, as amended, which is classified generally to chapter 26 (§ 601 et seq.) of Title 7, Agriculture.
+31, which is classified generally to chapter 26 (§ 601 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see Short Title note set out under section 601 of Title 7 and Tables.

 ### Codification